Kununurra, like most of the East Kimberley, is all about water.

 "Meeting Of Big Waters", that's what Kununurra means in the local Aboriginal language.

 The Ord River irrigation project is a good thing, after all the town wouldn't exist without it.

 But it's not the irrigation channels that make this area so memorable, it's the gorges and rock pools and waterfalls...

 The best time of the year to see the waterfalls is the wet season, or shortly after.
 Of course, most tourists come here during the dry season.

 Not to worry, we have a quite a few spring fed falls that flow all year.
 We also have a few rock pools that are big and deep enough to still offer a refreshing dip for many months, even after the waterfall itself has dried up.

-(This page covers only the waterfalls in the immediate vicinity of Kununurra, not the gorges and waterfalls along the Gibb River Road or similar...)
+(This page covers only the waterfalls in the immediate vicinity of Kununurra.
+You can read about the many gorges and waterfalls along the Gibb River Road here.)

 Middle Springs and Black Rock Falls are located not far from each other (on a Kimberley scale, that is) along the same road, Parry Creek Road.
 There are two ways of getting there.

 The short way is to follow Ivanhoe Road and cross the Ord River at Ivanhoe Crossing.
 After the crossing go straight until you see the sign to Middle Springs, and then Black Rock, which is a bit further.

 (Ivanhoe Crossing is a nice place to sit in the water, too, but beware of saltwater crocodiles.
 They are plentiful there, so don't attempt to actually swim.
 Just sit in the spas like the locals do.)